AlDanial/cloc/README.md

                              --match-f, and --not-match-f, --match-d always
                              compares the fully qualified path against the regex.
-   --not-match-d=REGEX       Count all files except those in directories
+   --not-match-d=&lt;regex&gt;     Count all files except those in directories
                              matching the Perl regex.
 Only the trailing directory name is compared, for example, when counting in /usr/local/lib, only 'lib' is